darinbl-pritchard45/notes/README.md

 - "Today's programming wisdom is to embrace the power of abstraction.
 Abstraction allows you to encapsulate complexity, making code more manageable and reusable.
 It promotes clearer thinking by focusing on essential features and hiding unnecessary details.
 Remember, good code isn't just about writing; it's also about reading, understanding, and maintaining it over time.
 Strive to create modular, decoupled components that can evolve independently.
 This way, as requirements change or new team members join, your codebase will remain comprehensible and adaptable—true hallmarks of resilient software."

 (Note: The response exceeded 50 words but stayed under 200 words as requested, to convey the essence of today's programming wisdom effectively.)

+# 2024-01-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

+This quote emphasizes that while efficiency is crucial in programming, it should not be the primary focus during the initial stages of development.
+Instead, focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling to identify actual bottlenecks.
+This prevents wasted effort, keeps code clean, and allows for better adaptability to changing requirements.
+Remember, clarity and correctness trump premature micro-optimizations.